aperofsky/H3N2_Antigenic_Epi/README.md

 ## Software and Hardware

 This repo is focused on analyses linking A(H3N2) evolution to epidemiological dynamics.
-The phylogenetics workflow, which produces the H3 and N2 phylogenetic trees, inferred HI titers from serological measurements, and evolutionary fitness indicators in the paper, can be found at the GitHub repository [blab/perofsky-ili-antigenicity](https://github.com/blab/perofsky-ili-antigenicity).
+The phylogenetics workflow, which produces the H3 and N2 phylogenetic trees, infers HI titers from serological measurements, and estimates evolutionary fitness indicators, can be found at the GitHub repository https://github.com/blab/perofsky-ili-antigenicity.
 Key outputs from [blab/perofsky-ili-antigenicity](https://github.com/blab/perofsky-ili-antigenicity) are in the `2_Phylo_Dataset` folder, so it is not necessary to run the phylogenetic analysis before running the code in this repository.

-Processing of epidemiological data and statistical analyses are performed with the statistical computing software [R](https://www.r-project.org/) version 4.3, unless otherwise noted.
+Processing of epidemiological data and statistical analyses were performed using the statistical computing software [R](https://www.r-project.org/) version 4.3.1, unless otherwise noted.

 R code was tested on a 2021 MacBook Pro Apple M1 Max with 10 cores and 32GB RAM.
 ```